RobotWebTools/rclnodejs/web/README.md

 npx -p rclnodejs rclnodejs-web openapi web.json > openapi.json
 ```

-The action entries include goal, feedback, result, and rejection schemas.
-SSE event schemas describe individual `data:` payloads, not a single JSON
+SSE response schemas describe per-event payloads.
+Use an SSE-aware client for
-response.
-API explorers may wait for the complete response; use an
+live feedback; API explorers may buffer responses.
-SSE-aware client to consume live feedback.

 See [`demo/web/javascript/`](../demo/web/javascript/) for a full
 walkthrough, including browsing it in Swagger UI.